LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 ---

 ## What is a Workflow?
-A workflow is a sequence of tasks that are executed in a specific order to achieve a goal.
+A workflow is a sequence of tasks executed in a specific order to achieve a goal.
 In data engineering, workflows might include steps like fetching data, cleaning it, analyzing it, and generating reports.
 Manually managing these processes is error-prone and inefficient.
 Apache Airflow solves this by allowing you to define workflows as code, automating their execution and monitoring.

 ---